daveshubham/Robotic_Car/README.md

 # Robotic_Car
-Arduino code for turning a relay circuit on via a photo-resistor
+Arduino code for turning a relay circuit on via a photo-resistor for a mini robotic car